-The report stated that "The department appropriately prioritizes preventing and combating crime over more administrative functions like issuing driver licenses."
-Sunset Staff think that DPS's approach to providing funding and technology shows the lower priority DPS places on its driver license program:
+The report stated that "The department appropriately prioritizes preventing and combating crime over more administrative functions like issuing driver licenses".
+Sunset Staff think that DPS' approach to providing funding and technology shows the lower priority DPS places on its driver license program:

-- Transferred and unspent funds: the report says that DPS has a history of transferring money out of its driver license program to fund other duties.
+• Transferred and unspent funds: the report says that DPS has a history of transferring money out of its driver license program to fund other duties.
 From FY2012 to FY2016, DPS transferred out a net amount of more than \$8 million from its driver license strategies.
-In order to prevent DPS from transferring funds without written permission, the Legislature "locked" the driver license goal in DPS's appropriations bill pattern for the 2018-2019 biennium.
+In order to prevent DPS from transferring funds without written permission, the Legislature "locked" the driver license goal in DPS' appropriations bill pattern for the 2018-2019 biennium.
 In a 2017 report, the Legislative Budget Board (LBB) wrote that DPS could not show that all of the funding it received to improve driver license services was actually spent on that purpose.
-In addition, the driver license program left \$8 million unspent in FY2017 and returned it to the state to help DPS meet the 4% budget cut applied to all state agencies that year. - Lack of key technology:
+In addition, the driver license program left \$8 million unspent in FY2017 and returned it to the state to help DPS meet the 4 percent budget cut applied to all state agencies that year.

-- DPS's call center does not have customer relationship management software, which makes DPS struggle to most effectively target information on its website to address common questions. - DPS's interactive voice response system is not integrated with the Driver License System that holds customers' records-customers cannot actually make any transactions on their own and must still speak with staff or visit a DLO - Self-service kiosks: customers cannot use these kiosks for transactions such as renewing licenses, freeing up staff to help customers with more complex transactions.
-Customers can only use them to check in and establish their place in the waiting queue at Texas DLOs - Helpful driver license information is difficult to find on DPS's website
+- Lack of key technology: - DPS' call center does not have customer relationship management software, which makes DPS struggle to most effectively target information on its website to address common questions. - DPS' interactive voice response system is not integrated with the Driver License System that holds customers' records - customers cannot actually make any transactions on their own and must still speak with staff or visit a DLO - Self-service kiosks: customers cannot use these kiosks for transactions such as renewing licenses, freeing up staff to help customers with more complex transactions.
+Customers can only use them to check in and establish their place in the waiting queue at Texas DLOs - Helpful driver license information is difficult to find on DPS' website

-Finding #3: The department has not implemented plans to close or consolidate DLOs with low demand.
+Finding #3: The department has not implemented plans to close or consolidate driver license offices with low demand.

-The report says that "DPS and others recognize that smaller driver license offices tend to be less efficient."
-DPS partnered with Texas State University in 2011 to help inform a plan to more efficiently locate DLOs across the state.
+The report says that "DPS and others recognize that smaller driver license offices tend to be less efficient".
+DPS partnered with Texas State University in 2011 to help inform a plan to more efficiently locate driver license offices across the state.
 This study evaluated DLOs for potential closure based on several criteria, including number of transactions, drive time, and population.
 A list of 26 DLOs has been identified as primary potential closures stating that these resources could be made available to other locations where they could have a positive impact on a greater number of customers.
 Sunset stuff reported that DPS closed six of these offices, not as a proactive measure to better allocate resources, but mostly due to equipment failure and no available replacement.

-DPS, in its 2017 Driver License Improvement Program Annual Report, recognized that reallocating employees from offices that serve few customers to offices with more demand could be an option to increase capacity if no more additional staff can be hired.
+TxDPS, in its 2017 Driver License Improvement Program Annual Report, recognized that reallocating employees from offices that serve few customers to offices with more demand could be an option to increase capacity if no more additional staff can be hired.
 DPS currently has 77 one-person offices, almost half of which had fewer than 1,500 transactions in fiscal year 2017 and of those, 20 had fewer than 1,000 transactions.
 These one-person DLOs will close any time the assigned customer service representative is sick or on vacation.
-Therefore, according to the report, they have been identified as problematic by DPS having both driver license and motor vehicle functions in one agency-they carefully considered whether to recommend transferring driver licensing from DPS to TxDMV.
+Therefore, according to the report, they have been identified as problematic by DPS